Prize Fund $68.50

 DIVISION E: 0 - 139 AVERAGE ($25 FEE)

-1. The Houston Invitational Tournament, held July 3-5, 2015, is an IGBO member tournament open to men and women by invitation only.
+1. The Houston Invitational Tournament, held July 1-3, 2016, is an IGBO member tournament open to men and women by invitation only.
 The tournament will be a mixed, handicap competition sanctioned by USBC, and will adhere to USBC rules.
 Participants must be members of an IGBO League or an IGBO Associate Member or approved by the Tournament Executive Committee.
-Participation is limited to forty-eight teams of four members each.
+Participation is limited to forty-two teams of four members each.
 Any issue that is not covered by USBC or the following rules will be resolved by the Tournament Executive Committee.

 2. Certification Pursuant to Rule 300c, all participants must be members of USBC and provide proof of membership (certification card or signed statement from the League Secretary).
 If the participant is not a member of USBC, he/she must pay the appropriate certification fee of $20.00 and become concurrently subject to the USBC rules and jurisdiction for the tournament.
 IGBO Associate Membership is $25.00.